Skip to main content

 Reading time: 0 minute(s) (0 words)

-Configuring the ServiceNow alert method requires the following:
+The ServiceNow alert method integration with Nobl9 requires the following prerequisites:

-To allow ServiceNow alerts to integrate with Nobl9, you need to set up an Access Control List (ACL) for your ServiceNow users.
+To integrate ServiceNow with Nobl9, set up an Access Control List (ACL) for your ServiceNow users.

 To create a new ACL, you must have the security_admin permission assigned.